New in 2012,

 election, the voter needs to complete the application, sign it on the

-signature line, seal it and return the post card application to the
+signature line, seal it and return the mail ballot application to the

 ballot specific to that voterís precinct will be delivered to the voter.